 Though it’s the right thing to do and good for business, they still want reasons that help them reach as many people as possible and yield ROI.

-Here are six reasons you want to caption your videos.
+Here are some reasons you want to caption your videos.
+There’s more, but these are the ones that tend to change someone’s mind about captioning.

 1. Reach far more than the deaf and HoH

 A study by Verizon Media and Publicis Media reveals that 69 percent of people view videos without sound in public places.
 What about when they’re in private places?
-Still, one-quarter watch videos without sound.
+Still, one in every four watch videos without sound.

 2. Clarify what the speaker says